 3. A comprehensive overview of issues arising (or likely to arise) in connection with applying the current and proposed policies, guidelines and procedures for allocation to types and categories of strings currently used or proposed to be used as TLDs that are either associated with Countries and Territories (i.e., by inclusion on the ISO 3166-1 list) and/or are otherwise considered representations of Country and Territory names.

-If considered appropriate, the study group was also empowered to advise on a course of further action, if any, to resolve the issues identified in the course of their work.
+If considered appropriate, the Study Group was also empowered to advise on a course of further action, if any, to resolve the issues identified in the course of their work.

 In particular, the Study Group was directed to:

 a.
-Develop a workplan to conduct its study, including a high level schedule;
+Develop a work plan to conduct its study, including a high level schedule.
+The schedule is reflected in Annex B: Timeline;

 b.
 Summarise existing and proposed policies, guidelines and implementation rules regarding the use of representations of Country and Territory names as TLDs;